logzly. Stitch & Spin

 Day 1 – Cast On and Ribbed Body

-1. Cast on 200 stitches using a long‑tail cast‑on.
-This gives a comfortable chest width for most adult sizes.
+1. Cast on 200 stitches using a long‑tail cast‑on (gives a comfortable chest width for most adult sizes).

-2. Ribbing: Work 2 knit, 2 purl (2 K, 2 P) for 2 inches.
-This creates a stretchy edge that sits nicely at the neckline.
+2. Work 2 knit, 2 purl rib for 2 inches – this creates a stretchy edge at the neckline.

-3. Mark the center: Place a stitch marker at the middle of the row (stitch 101).
-This will help you keep the cable pattern centered.
+3. Place a stitch marker at the center of the row (stitch 101) to keep the cable pattern centered.

-Checklist: Cast on, rib 2 inches, center marker placed.
+Checklist: Cast on, rib 2 inches, center marker set.

 Day 2 – Front Body Cable Section

-1. Setup rows: Knit 4 rows in stockinette to give the cables a clean start.
+1. Knit four rows in stockinette to give the cables a clean start.

-4. Turn the work and repeat the same pattern on the back side (you’ll be working the sweater as one piece, front and back together).
+4. Turn the work and repeat the same pattern on the back side (you’re knitting front and back together as one piece).

-Checklist: Front and back cable sections begun, 12 cable rows completed.
+Checklist: Front and back cable sections started, 12 cable rows completed.

 Day 3 – Continue Body and Shape Armholes